alankrantas/alankrantas/notes/investigations.md

 Huazheng Qin had published at least two papers: "Self-Adaptive Cloud Pricing Strategies with Markov Prediction and Data Mining Method" (2012) and "A Graph-based Recommendation across Heterogeneous Domains" (2015).

 Qin is also the director of **EBC Tech LTD.** or **EBC Tech Limited**.
 (May 2020, CR No. 2944304), located in Hong Kong, which describes itself as "a technology enterprise specializing in application software customization development and data mining."

-Its website shares a similar logo to EBC Financial Group on its website, and the Forex trading speed is indeed one of the obvious strong suit of the latter.
+EBC Tech LTD.'s website shares a similar logo to EBC Financial Group on its website, and the Forex trading speed is indeed one of the obvious strong suit of the latter.
 Very possible that EBC Tech Limited built the Forex system used by EBC Financial Group.

 Interestingly, a lof of press releases (with multiple Asian language versions) from EBC Financial Group - especially on EIN Presswire - include a line states **"NEWS PROVIDED BY EBC Tech Limited"**.

-In some of the press releases, one Douglas Chew, the Global Public Relations Lead, would have contact information as follows (with a Chinese-based email address and a Malaysia-based phone number):
+In some of the press releases, one Douglas Chew, the Global Public Relations Lead, also have contact information as follows (with a Chinese-based email address and a Malaysia-based phone number):

 ```
 Douglas Chew